Erulezz/directadmin-letsencrypt-show-domains/README.md

 # directadmin-letsencrypt-show-domains
 Small script to show all the Let's Encrypt domains created by DirectAdmin.
+Currently there is no quick way in DirectAdmin to show all the domains that are using Let's Encrypt for SSL certificates.
+With this small script you can quickly display all the domains.

 ## Usage
 Create a new file: